 PTO Seasonal and Continuing Committees Overview: There are numerous seasonal and continuing committees under the auspices of the PTO.
 All can be co-chaired, and volunteers are always needed!
-Sign up sheets are attached to the membership form and are available at meetings and on the evening of the Open House.
 The PTO encourages membership initiative in the development of new programs.